saschaschramm/chatgpt/README.md

 | gpt-4-32k-0314 | 32768 | Up to Sep 2021
 | gpt-3.5-turbo-0301 | 4096 | Up to Sep 2021

+### Vocabulary
+The ChatGPT models use a unique `cl100k_base` vocabulary with 100,000 tokens, where each token encodes an average of 3.7 characters in English.
+For a detailed analysis, see [vocab.ipynb](vocab.ipynb).

+Additionally, these models employ the [Chat Markup Language](https://github.com/openai/openai-python/blob/main/chatml.md).

 ### gpt-3.5-turbo
-The model `gpt-3.5-turbo` is different from previous models.
-The model uses a new vocabulary `cl100k_base` with 100.000 tokens and the [Chat Markup Language](https://github.com/openai/openai-python/blob/main/chatml.md).

 If we send the message `[{"role": "user", "content": "13+37="}]` to the model, we get the following chat completion response:

 ```json